lixelv/aiogram-docker-template/README.md

 # Aiogram Docker Template

-A production-ready template for Telegram bots using Aiogram 3.x and Docker deploy by GitHub Actions.
-By default, this is echo bot with /help command to get user's data from database.
-Also you need to create self-hosted runner for GitHub Actions, there docker compose will be deployed.
+A production-ready template for telegram bots using Aiogram 3.x and docker compose for auto deployment by GitHub Actions.
+By default, this is echo bot with `/help` command to get user's data from database.
+Also you need to create self-hosted runner for GitHub Actions, there your bot will be deployed.
+For that you will need your own server.

 ## Features

 -   Built with Aiogram 3.x
 -   PostgreSQL database integration
--   Docker containerization
+-   Docker compose containerization
 -   Multiple deployment modes
 -   GitHub Actions CI/CD
 -   Environment variables configuration

-## Prerequisites

--   Docker and Docker Compose
--   Python 3.8+
--   Git
--   Telegram Bot Token (from [@BotFather](https://t.me/BotFather))

 ## Deployment Modes